cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 ### Session 18: The Cold War Classroom: Teaching Quantum Theory in Postwar American Physics

 - Philip Morrison, “[The laboratory demobilizes](https://www.tandfonline.com/doi/abs/10.1080/00963402.1946.11458041?journalCode=rbul20),” *Bulletin of the Atomic Scientists* 2 (Nov 1946): 5–6.
 - Evelyn Fox Keller, “The anomaly of a woman in physics,” in *Working It Out*, ed.
 Sara Ruddick and Pamela Daniels (New York: Pantheon, 1977), 77–91.
+ISBN: 9780394735573.
 - David Kaiser, “Training quantum mechanics,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 116–135.
+ISBN: 9780226698052.

 ### Session 19: Counterculture and Science

 - David Kaiser and W. Patrick McCray, “Introduction,” in David Kaiser and W. Patrick McCray, eds., *Groovy Science: Knowledge, Innovation, and American Counterculture* (Chicago: University of Chicago Press, 2016), 1–10.
+ISBN: 9780226372884.
 - David Kaiser, “Zen and the Art of Textbook Publishing,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 136–151.
+ISBN: 9780226698052.

 ## IV.
 Feynman and Postwar Theory

 ### Session 20: The Conservative Revolution: QED and Renormalization

 - Robert Mills, “Tutorial on infinities in QED,” in *Renormalization: Lorentz to Landau (and Beyond)*, ed.
 Laurie M. Brown (New York: Springer, 1993), 57–88.
+ISBN: 9780387979335.
 - Richard Feynman, *QED: The Strange Theory of Light and Matter* (Princeton: Princeton University Press, 1985), 77–101.
+ISBN: 9780691164090.
 - David Kaiser, “[Physics and Feynman’s Diagrams](https://www.jstor.org/stable/27858550),” *American Scientist* 93 (2005): 156–165.

 ### Session 21: Teaching Feynman's Tools: The Dispersion of Feynman Diagrams in Postwar Physics

 - Geoffrey Chew, “Impasse for the elementary-particle concept,” in *The Sciences Today*, ed.
 Robert Hutchins and Mortimer Adler (New York: Arno, 1977 \[1974\]), 366–99.
+ISBN: 9780405071737.
 - David Kaiser, “[Nuclear democracy: Political engagement, pedagogical reform, and particle physics in postwar America](https://www.journals.uchicago.edu/doi/full/10.1086/344960),” *Isis* 93 (2002): 229–268.

 ### Session 22: Quarks, Gauge Fields, and the Rise of the Standard Model

 - David Kaiser, “Something for nothing” and “Higgs hunting,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 165–173 and 174–182.
+ISBN: 9780226698052.

 ### Session 23: The Birth of Particle Cosmology

 - David Kaiser, “When fields collide,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 183–201.
+ISBN: 9780226698052.
 - Leandra Swanner, “[Instruments of science or conquest?
 Neocolonialism and modern American astronomy](https://doi.org/10.1525/hsns.2017.47.3.293),” *Historical Studies in the Natural Sciences* 47 (2017): 392–319.

 ### Session 24: The Big Bang, Cosmic Inflation, and the Latest Observations